-As a woman becomes a mum, a wonderful cocktail of hormones are made in her brain, which actually helps her bond with and want to protect, love and cherish her little one like no one else on earth can.
+As a woman becomes a mum, a wonderful cocktail of hormones are made in her brain, which actually helps her bond with and wants to protect, love and cherish her little one like no one else on earth can.

 Two of these hormones are oxytocin and prolactin.

 Also known as the love hormone, hug hormone, cuddle chemical, moral molecule and bliss hormone!
 You get the idea, right?